 - Resilience and Mental Health – Speakers Natoya Haskins and Carina Sudarsky Gleiser.
 (Location: Matoaka Woods)

 Who Should Attend?

-The second annual Diversity & Inclusion Symposium will be a day-long event focused on advancing the conversation on diversity & inclusion within higher education.
+The third annual Diversity & Inclusion Symposium will be a day-long event focused on advancing the conversation on diversity & inclusion within higher education.
 The day will feature a keynote address, round- table discussions, and panels covering the most pressing diversity and inclusion issues facing universities.
 Faculty and staff, especially those who have roles related to advancing diversity initiatives with their departments, administrators on diversity committees, or positions related to access, support, and retention for students, faculty, and staff.
 The symposium is free thanks to a generous gift from Ernst & Young.
 Participants must register in advance.
 Breakfast and lunch will be provided.

-Time: 8:00am - 3:30pm (registration begins at 8:30am)
+Time: 8:00am - 3:00pm (registration begins at 8:00am)